Unmortan-Ellary/Vascura-FRONT/README.md

 ### Frontend is designed around core ideas:
 - **On-the-Spot Text Editing:** Fast and precise control over editing and altering text.
 - **Dependency-Free:** No downloads, no Python, no Node.js - just a single compact (400~ kb) HTML file that runs in your browser.
-- **Focused on Core:** Only essential tools and features that serve the main concept.
+- **Focused:** Only essential tools and features that serve the main concept.
 - **Context-Effective Web Search:** Should find info and links and fit in 4096 tokens limit.
 - **OpenAI-compatible API:** The most widely supported standard, chat-completion format.
 - **Open Source:** under the Apache 2.0 License.